uPortal-Attic/uportal-app-framework/docs/markdown/releasing.md

 docker push docker.doit.wisc.edu/myuw/uw-frame-superstatic:x.y.z
 ```

-+ Create release docs on gh-pages (Jenkins job) using the tag created for bower.
+#### Documentation release

-### Documentation branching
+Create release docs on gh-pages (Jenkins job) using the tag created for bower.

 + Update version.md to have the latest tag as a folder
 + Run [jenkins job][uw-frame-release-docs-version Jenkins job] to release a new version of the documentation